kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 ## Discussion

 ###Paragraph: about abundance and biomass trends?
+Describe overall findings

+@Watson2013global - "Global marine yield halved as fishing intensity redoubles"
+	-might be cool to mention that opportunities to examine the effect of large-scale reductions in fishing effort or intensity are rare.
+	- especially in conditions driven by economic rather than biological limitations. (look for previous copy on this perhaps up in the Intro)

 from [@henriques2008development] p1917 "since a decrease in abundance or biomass is the first "response parameter" of a fish community in the presence of an impact" [@keough1991causality; @harrison2004multi-metric]

 Similar to the guild approach [@elliot2007guild], our "fishing guilds" were defined based on the relationship between a given taxnomic entity and its catch or bycatch relationship with the Gulf shrimp fishery.
 We
   Might need to dip into MPA literature for discussion material??

+### Paragraph about Matrix plot
+Comparison of temporal patterns in species biomass (Figure 2) based on species association with the shrimp fishery allows us to isolate the impact of fishing effort on species specific demersal abundance.

+* Fishing targets displayed low biomass until 2003 after which biomass showed increasing trends
+* High incidence bycatch species also showed recovery post 2000
+* Non and low incidence bycatch spcies show little sign of change post-2000.
+A few examples could be examined if there is good theories.

 ###Paragraph: Community diversity trends with respect to fishing and eutrophication.

+~ Diversity/disturbance papers and possible theoretical tie ins?

+@Bianchi2000impact -  "impact of fishing on size comp and diversity of demersal fish comm"

+@Handley2014importance - "The importance of benchmarking habitat structure and composition for..."
+	- might be cool to add a sentence about the value of our results in terms of benchmarking impacts and that previous bench marks would have made monitoring more impactful.

+ * Overall decline in community metrics across the time series
+ * The severity of decline is more extensive in Louisiana than on Texas shelf
+ * Rate of decline is higher post-2000
+ * Seasonal consistency in Texas in contrast to seasonal differences on Louisiana shelf

 ###Paragraph: Follow up on the community metrics trends with a discussion of the temporal correlation findings from the break point analysis.

+* ecosystem drivers indicated breaks at 1996 (hypoxia) and 2001 (fishing effort).
+* Abudance and biomass both display break points at 2002 and 2000 (check these) respectively
+* Almost all of the indicators displayed break points on or after 2000 with a single exception which occurred on the Texas region calling into question any association with hypoxia (and the 1996) time break.

 ###Paragraph: Pelagic-demersal ratio findings:

+* Overall decline in P:D ratio
+* Rate of change varies across time-series including a period 1995-2000 where Texas saw increases
+* Regional differences in P:D ratio and rates of change

   Hondorp
   Caddy
 Pelagic-to-demersal ratio: